JDiaz0523/Psi_analysis/README.md

 **Author**: Javier Diaz Cisternas

 ## Overview
-This repository contains functions supporting the methodology presented in *Recovering Arrhythmic EEG Transients from Their Stochastic Interference* [DOI-link].
+This repository contains functions supporting the methodology presented in Díaz, J. et al. *Recovering arrhythmic EEG transients from their stochastic interference*.
+Commun Biol (2026). https://doi.org/10.1038/s42003-026-10357-y.

 The framework aims to characterize the arrhythmic structure of the electroencephalogram (EEG) by modeling EEG as a superposition of arrhythmic transients (pulses), using a Filtered Poisson Process (FPP) as a generative model.
 This repository provides functions for generating artificial signals based on FPP, enabling controlled experiments with arbitrary pulse waveforms at varying pulse densities.